 Q-Free’s capital management policy is to support long-term growth in EBITDA and Cash Flow from operations.
 The Board aims to maintain a healthy balance between liabilities and equity.
 Q-Free assesses its operational gearing (Net Interest Bearing Debt/Earnings Before Interest, Taxes and depreciation/ amortisation) and the Group’s equity ratio.
 The Group’s target is to have an equity ratio of 40 % or more and maximum operational gearing of 3.0.

 Q-Free manages its liquidity and funding centrally to cover short and long-term capital needs.
-The Group is currently implementing a global cash pool where all wholly owned subsidiaries participate to the extent permitted by country legislation.
+The Group has a global cash pool where all wholly owned subsidiaries participate to the extent permitted by country legislation.
 The cash pool arrangements facilitate netting of cash positions within the Group reducing the external financing need and interest cost, and centralizing management of aggregated positions at the mother company.

 The responsibility for funding, cash and financial risk management is handled centrally by the finance department.
 Q-Free aims to limit its exposure to financial risk.
 The Group is exposed to different financial market risks arising from normal business activities, primarily these risks are: